 Good value for a quality machine

-While it is a bit of a pricey investment, it beats out its closest competitor (the Hobart N50-60 All Purpose Bench Mixer) as a much more affordable option with the same bread baking abilities.
+While it is a bit of a pricey investment, it beats out its closest competitor (the Hobart N50-60 All Purpose Bench Mixer from Amazon) as a much more affordable option with the same bread baking abilities.
 It also comes in various colors at Amazon to match your unique kitchen decor tastes.
 The 5-year warranty makes this a no-worries kind of decision.

 Another great heavy duty stand mixer suitable for bread baking is the KitchenAid Professional 600 Series.
 This is the most popular brand of stand mixers out there.
 Most bakers I know have one of these.
 KitchenAid actually developed the first ever tabletop mixer back in 1919.
 Their timeless reputation is proven by the 600 Series’ incredible capabilities and features.